rollrodrig/customjsonbuilder/README.md

 }
 ```
 # Beta
-This project is on beta so maybe there should some bug... but please if you found some bug feel free the leave a comment.
+This project is in beta so pehaps there are possibly still some some bugs...
+If you find any bugs, feel free the leave a comment!

 # API live
-Now it only works on localhost but we are working to launch the app and create a public API.
+Now it only works on localhost but we are working to launch a hosted app and create a public API.

 # Features
-We are thinking and working in more and more data types like `city, uuid, date, time` and the capability to add default values to the json response.
+We are thinking and working on adding more data types like `city, uuid, date, time` and the capability to add default values to the json response.

 # Thanks
 Especial thanks to [faker](https://github.com/marak/Faker.js/) that is used behind the scenes to generate the fake data.
-Also thank to the other opensources projects.
+Also thanks to the other opensource projects.

 # Collaborate
 Feel free to collaborate with this project.